Last Updated on March 19, 2021 by Julia Wilson

 In most cases, thyroid levels should return to normal within a week, although this may take longer in cats with reduced kidney function.

-How long will the cat remain in hospital?
+How long will the cat remain in the hospital?

 The cat will be in isolation for 3-8 days.
 95% of the radioactive iodine is excreted via the cat’s urine, with lesser amounts through the feces.
 Exposure to radioactive urine poses risks to veterinary staff and caregivers; therefore careful removal of urine is necessary at an approved facility.
 Pet owners will not be permitted visitation during the cat’s hospital stay; however, the veterinarian will maintain daily phone contact with updates on the cat’s progress.